 We connect mentors with new parents to facilitate a smooth transition back into the workforce.
-For them, for their families and for the business.

-Then we supercharge it with an app.
+And we supercharge it with an app.

 We strive to empower women and men returning to work by facilitating connections within the organisation.
 By leveraging the abundant knowledge-base, skills and lived experience of successful parents, lasting meaningful relationships can sustain and validate their work, their emotional wellbeing, and the wellbeing of those around them.
 The app supercharges this to eradicate boundaries and facilitate geographical and emotional ties.
-Through prevention everyone wins, including the company bottom line.
+Through prevention, everyone wins - including the company bottom line.

 The Village Foundation is about facilitating the return to work for women and men postpartum.
 Billions are lost to reduced productivity, staff turnover and mental health issues each year in Australia.
 Millions directly related to perinatal health issues.
 There is a great loss of identity which occurs when a woman or man leaves their career for any length of time and then returns with often a completely different world to navigate.

 The app and suite of educational programs connect mentors within the company to new parents within the company.
 You already have the personnel.
 They already have the skills.
 By leveraging the knowledge and wealth of experience these parents have to offer, social support are increases, productivity goes up, staff retention is improved.
 Corporations have a social responsibility to provide healthy work environments and this goes one step further by offering this as standard.
 The parent won’t ask - the literature is clear on that.